-If you have been arrested for open container in Charleston, SC call Charleston open container lawyer John W. Molony and schedule a free consultation to protect your rights and your record.
-In Charleston, open container violations are misdemeanors, and penalties include up to $500 in fines and up to thirty days in jail.
+If you have a Charleston open container arrest, call Charleston open container lawyer John W. Molony and schedule a free consultation to protect your rights and your record.
+Charleston open container violations are misdemeanors, and penalties include up to $500 in fines and up to thirty days in jail.
 However, convictions for open container can result in more serious consequences.
 After an open container conviction, that criminal record may impact your ability to work, rent an apartment or do anything else that requires a criminal background check.

 - There are two South Carolina state laws that make it illegal to transport any open container in a vehicle, except in a trunk or luggage compartment.

 - One of these state laws applies to beer and wine, and the other applies to hard liquor with an open cap or broken seal.